-Dr. Regula is a course director for the required medical student course, Science of Medicine.
+Dr. Regula was the course director for the required medical student course, Science of Medicine, and previously the course director of the required pathology course (1993-2020)

 - Anatomic Pathology